 You will often see David around the College throughout the week and on Sundays.
 Please feel welcome to drop in for a chat, his office is on the first-floor corridor of main college.
-(His dog, Eddie also loves visitors!)
+(His terrier, Eddie, makes occasional appearances for special events...he enjoys being the centre of attention!)

 The College is committed to being a place of inclusive, radical hospitality and the Chapel and Chaplaincy events offer a place of welcome whatever your religion or belief, cultural heritage, gender identity, or sexual orientation.